dumbo25/newt/README.md

-# Open Source Image Duplicator (OSID)
+# Newt (Open Source Micro SD Card Image Duplicator)

-OSID provides a GUI to assist in cloning multiple MicroSD cards from one .img file.
+Newt provides a GUI to assist in cloning multiple MicroSD cards from one .img file.

 A Raspberry Pi connects to a powered USB 3.0 HUB.